MbqIIB/DevOps-Milestone1/README.md

 #### TASK 1: Ability to trigger a build in response to git commit via git post-commit hook

-#### TASK 2: The ability to execute a build job via a script or build manager (e.g., shell, maven), which ensures a clean build each time
+#### TASK 2: The ability to execute a build job via a script or build manager which ensures a clean build each time

 #### TASK 3: The ability to determine failure or success of a build job and trigger an external event  by email